MICHIGAN STATE FAIR

 Are there any discounts?

 Yes!
-From now until August 29th, use the discount code ‘2021EARLY’ to save $5.00 on the ultimate wristband online, buy your tickets here.
+From now until Midnight on August 31, use the discount code ‘EARLY2021’ to save $5.00, on the ultimate wristband online, buy your tickets here.

 You can also purchase an ultimate wristband at your Metro Detroit Kroger store for $22 beginning August 4th.
 Kroger sales will be available through the end of the fair, but the special price is only available in-store, not at the box office or online.